|

 spanning the River Liffey;

-constricted in the 1800s for foot
+constricted in the 1800’s for foot traffic only

 County Dublin